 Monday: 'Values for Life' whole school collective worship led by the Head Teacher.

 - ‘Open the Book’ worship led by visitors from the church congregation

-- Whole class Collective Worship led by a class teacher
+- Key Stage Collective Worship led by a class teacher

-Wednesday: whole school worship with the Minister of The Baptist Chapel.
+Wednesday: whole school Collective Worship with the Minister of The Baptist Chapel.

 Billesdon School Prayer (written by Worship Workshop Club)

 We thank you today, at Billesdon school, because you believe in us and help us to try our best.

 Please help this school to move forward and progress.